KivenChen/rayssh/readme.md

 Notes:
 - code-server binds like Jupyter; on macOS, 80 becomes 8888 automatically.
-- A password is generated and printed on first start; reuse prints the same.
+- A password is generated for each session.

 Start a Jupyter Lab on a worker node that other machines can access: